ThatAnimatorGuy/The-Black-Dagger/README.md

 # The-Black-Dagger
-[DISCLAIMER: game is open for gameplay testing. full story not developed yet.]
+[DISCLAIMER: game is open for gameplay testing. full game not developed yet.]

 # INSTRUCTIONS FOR DOWNLOAD;
   1) download the latest release on the right-hand-side.